USS Norton Sound: 1962 to 1969

+Typhon combat system

-In November 1962 she was towed to Baltimore, Maryland for installation of the Typhon Weapon Control System, including the AN/SPG-59 radar.
+In November 1962, she was towed to Baltimore, Maryland for installation of the Typhon Weapon Control System, including the AN/SPG-59 radar.
 This was completed early in 1964, and Norton Sound recommissioned 20 June 1964 for weapons research.

 Homeported in Baltimore, Norton Sound operated for several months in Chesapeake Bay, evaluating the Typhon System.
-She was then assigned to Port Hueneme, Calif. in July 1965.
+She was then assigned to Port Hueneme in July 1965.
 Her mission was increased to include evaluation of the Sea Sparrow missile, which she first launched 13 September 1965.